stamourv/jit-coach/benchmarks/README.md

 #### Richards:
   1. baseline
   2. fixed location for `TaskControlBlock.state`
-  3. remove packet queue flip-flopping
+  3. remove packet queue flip-flopping using a sentinel object
+  4. remove packet queue flip-flopping using a closure
+  5. #2 + #4

 #### DeltaBlue:
   1. baseline